Xiaomi’s first ‘slider’ phone, the Mi Mix 3, starts rolling out globally

 Cutout

 One of the big trends to tarnish the smartphone industry these past couple of years has been the “notch.”
-Apple’s iPhone X in 2017 wasn’t the first to include the little bezel cutout at the top, but it definitely started a craze — many Android flagships followed suit.
+Apple’s iPhone X in 2017 wasn’t the first to include the little bezel cutout at the top, but it definitely started a craze, and many Android flagships followed suit.

-The notch basically allows companies to increase their screen-to-body ratio while retaining the selfie-camera at the top.
+The notch basically allows companies to increase their screen-to-body ratio while retaining the selfie camera at the top.
 But there are big tradeoffs here, such as reduced access to alerts in the notification bar and, well, it’s just plain ugly.

 One trend designed to kill off the notch is the in-screen selfie camera, which features a little pinhole camera and minimal bezel — such as the one on the Honor View20, launching globally later this month.